Leibniz137/DAppNodePackage-keep-ecdsa-client/README.md

 ## Backups
-Losing your node's secret material is
+Losing your node's secret material can cause loss of funds, including the BTC in the keeps you are participating in!

 The secret material is stored in to file path's on your Keep ECDSA Client Node:
 - `/mnt/keystore/keep_wallet.json`